Spencerx/sql/.github/ISSUE_TEMPLATE/feature-request.md

+---
+name: Feature Request
+about: If you liked to see more cheatsheets, please create this issue report.

+---

 # Feature Request Template
 This is the feature request template for the kuma-cheatsheet.
 We are using this template in all cheatsheet.